-I was tired, scratched up, and generally beat to pieces when I finally emerged from Viridian “Hellhole” Forest.
-But I was alive.
-I marched into Pewter City triumphantly, with my newly claimed Butterfree by my side.
+I was tired and torn up when I finally emerged from Viridian “Hellhole” Forest, but I was alive.
+I marched into Pewter City triumphantly, with a newly claimed Butterfree by my side.

 “Well, that was certainly an ordeal.”

 The sun crept over the mountains and began to shine on the city.
 I recalled my Butterfree, nicknamed Locustod, back into its Poké Ball.

 I had planned and prepared to hike through Viridian Forest that day.
 Then that infernal Butterfree threw a wrench in those plans.
 Six miles had quickly turned to fourteen and I was beat, literally.

 I casually tossed the Poké Ball holding my new acquisition to myself as I walked down the road to Pewter, seriously considering throwing it into the bushes beside the road.

 Two days ago I turned sixteen.
 Two days ago I got my Pokémon license and my Squirtle, Rainer.
 Two days ago, I knew what I was doing.
 Now, not so much.
 This journeying stuff was tough.